abelardopardo/ontask_b/README.md

      can either archive it for future reference or share your actions, rules, views, etc with other user.

 Q16. **Can I use OnTask with my institutional authentication?** Yes.
-OnTaks
+OnTask
      comes with the basic functionality to be compatible with the most common authentication mechanisms such as LTI, LDAP, Shibboleth, etc.